 Northern Lights hunting – how to dress, what to bring?

-We’ve got just one piece of advice – dress warmly, very warmly.
+If you wonder what to wear in Iceland while searching for the Northern Lights, we’ve got just one piece of advice – dress warmly, very warmly.
 Even if it’s still September, you should remember that at night you can easily freeze to the bone.
 Sometimes you can wait for a long time until the Aurora appears, and it can dance in the sky for an hour or so.
 You’d better wear a lot of layers of clothing.
 Remember about a windproof jacket, gloves, scarf and cap.
 A torch or headlamp is very useful.
 And don’t forget about a thermos with hot tea, it will sweeten even the longest waiting time for the light show.

 Best place to see Northern Lights